Adyen/adyen-commercetools/README.md

 - Credit card with 3DS payment
 - Paypal payment

-This repository contains two standalone modules that connects the two platforms.
+This repository contains two standalone modules that interact with CTP and Adyen.
 In order to make the integration run properly, both modules have to run.

 ## Overview